Dewey Soriano: Aftermath

 After the move to Milwaukee was finalized in late March, Soriano and his brother Max were hung in effigy in Seattle.
+Both Soriano brothers left baseball behind to return to working in marine-related enterprises, Dewey as a ship's pilot, Max as an admiralty lawyer.

 After seven summers without major league baseball in Seattle, the expansion Mariners began play in 1977.
+Persona non grata in Seattle in the immediate aftermath of the Pilots collapse, both Dewey and Max attended Mariners games regularly and were generally treated well by fans who recognized them.

 Soriano married Alice Brougham, daughter of Royal Brougham (1894–1978), longtime sports editor of the Seattle Post-Intelligencer newspaper.